mustafatoroman/VSTS-DevOps-Labs/tomcat/readme.md

 If you are following this lab from "Working with Jenkins, VSTS and Azure, you can skip this exercise.
 Otherwise,

-1. Provision a new VSTS project using the [VSTS Demo Data Generator](https://vstsdemogenerator.azurewebsites.net)
+1. Provision a new VSTS project using the [VSTS Demo Data Generator](https://vstsdemobuildertest.azurewebsites.net/?TemplateId=77371&name=myshuttle)

     ![VSTS Demo Generator](images/vstsdemogen.png)

-1. Use  **MyShuttle_v1** for the template.
+1. Use  **MyShuttle** for the template.
 Provide the Project Name and select **Create Project**.
 After the project is provisioned, click the URL to navigate to the project.

-    >**Note:** This URL will automatically select Octopus template in the demo generator.
+    >**Note:** This URL will automatically select the MyShuttle template in the demo generator.
 If you want to try other projects, use this URL instead - https://vstsdemogenerator.azurewebsites.net/

 ## Exercise 2: Creating Azure Web App and MySQL database